Automattic/jetpack/readme.txt

 * Release post: http://wp.me/p1moTy-67V

 **Major Enhancements**
+* Multiple improvements to the connection process, to allow more people to use the Jetpack plugin, even on very specific server configurations.

 **Enhancements**
-* Increase the timeout when connecting Jetpack to WordPress.com, so more site owners can connect, even if their site is slow to respond.
 * Improvements to the WordPress.com REST API to avoid issues when interacting with your site's categories and tags on WordPress.com.

 **Bug fixes**